ThunderStruct/MSCircularSlider/README.md

   - `secondHandleEnlargementPoints`: the number of points the second handle is larger than lineWidth - default 10
   - note: this property only applies to handles of types .largeCircle or .doubleCircle
   - `secondHandleHighlightable`: indicates whether the second handle should _highlight_ (becomes semitransparent) while being pressed - default true
+  - `secondHandleRotatable`: specifies whether or not the second handle should rotate to always point outwards - default false
   - `snapToLabels`: from the super class - overridden and made unavailable
   - `snapToMarkers`: from the super class - overriden and made unavailable